apache/tvm-rfcs/rfcs/0006-AMP_pass.md

 Really this can be used for any floating point datatype.
 A custom FP24 for FPGA?
 BFloat16?
 Some other weird dtype?
 We have an easy way to convert models toward utilizing exotic types with FP32 when appropriate under this framework.

+Some hardware we are interested in, usually because they support native FP16 instructions:
+- ARM CPUs, ARMv8.4-A+ (e.g. M1 in Apple Macs)
+- NVidia GPUs, especially those with Tensor Cores
+- AMD GPUs
+- AMD APUs
+- Intel CPUs / Intel Integrated Graphics (Skylake+ has FP16 support)

+We might need to further support for some targets like OpenCL, CUDA, and Metal in order to get the most from these hardwares.